tosh-coding/AsyncFiberWorks/Readme.md

 ## Fibers ##
 Fiber is a mechanism for sequential processing.
 Actions added to a fiber are executed sequentially.

-  * _[PoolFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/PoolFiber.cs)_ - The most commonly used fiber.
-Internally, the [.NET thread pool is used](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/DefaultThreadPool.cs#L22) by default, and a user thread pool is also available.
+  * _[PoolFiber](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/PoolFiber.cs)_ - Fiber. ".NET ThreadPool" is used by default.
+User thread pools are also available.
-  * _[AnotherFiberDisposable](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Fibers/AnotherFiberDisposable.cs)_ - This fiber generates and uses a dedicated thread internally.
-A convenience wrapper for a combination of PoolFiber and UserThreadPool.

 ## ThreadPools ##
 Producer-Consumer pattern.
 One or more threads become consumers and execute tasks taken from the task queue.

  * _[DefaultThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/DefaultThreadPool.cs)_ - Default implementation that uses the .NET thread pool.
  * _[UserThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/UserThreadPool.cs)_ - Another thread pool implementation, using the Thread class to create a thread pool.
 If you need to use blocking functions, you should use the user thread pool.
 This does not disturb the .NET ThreadPool.
+ * _[AnotherThreadPool](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/AnotherThreadPool.cs)_ - Convenience wrapper for UserThreadPool.
+There are two worker threads.
  * _[ThreadPoolAdapter](https://github.com/tosh-coding/AsyncFiberWorks/blob/main/src/AsyncFiberWorks/Threading/ThreadPoolAdapter.cs)_ - A thread pool that uses a single existing thread as a worker thread.
 Convenient to combine with the main thread.

 ## Drivers ##